netsecwiz/AristaL4/README.md

 IP-VPN with LDP: In traditional IP-VPNs, LDP is used alongside protocols like MP-BGP to distribute VPN labels for MPLS VPN services.
 Each router must learn the labels for the VPN routes, which can require more overhead and complex configurations as the network scales.

-In summary, SR offers a more modern and scalable approach that integrates well with traffic engineering and simplifies the management of paths through the network.
-In contrast, LDP is an older protocol that works well for distributing labels but may require additional complexity for traffic engineering and can be less scalable in large networks.

 My expelantions on the topics of the demo:
 Deploy IS-IS as the Service Provider Underlay IGP: